jotalanusse/sledbuild-remastered/README.md

 Also, if you encountered a bug and wan’t to help fix it you can create a new issue, or if it’s a minor thing you can contact me directly on Discord @ **jotalanusse#1337**.

 ## Credit:
-Although SBR is a complete rework of the original LUA code, at the beginning a lot of inspiration was taken on how this gamemode was coded (I didn’t know anything and needed a lot of reference).
-So it’s the right thing to acknowledge the original contributors:
+Although SBR is a **complete rework** of the original LUA code, at the beginning a lot of inspiration was taken on how this gamemode was coded (I didn’t know anything and needed a lot of reference).
+So it’s the right thing to acknowledge the **original contributors**:

 - G3X [Coding and Development / Gamemode Concept]
 - ReaperSWE [Coding and Development / HUD & GUI Development]